mykelsoftworld/stanford-machine-learning/README.md

 This is my solution to all the programming assignments and quizzes of Machine-Learning (Coursera) taught by Andrew Ng.
 After completing this course i got a broad idea of Machine learning algorithms. i am happy to have gone through such a well put course that present the concept of machine learning from a first principle.

 ## Lecture Delivery and certification
+* Video classes
 * Lectures Slides
-* Solution to programming assignment
+* programming assignment
-* Solution to Quizzes
+* Quizzes
 ## Content
 ### Week 1
 * Linear regression with one variable